 Puffin (Fratercula arctica)

-Puffins breed in colonies around our coast where they nest in burrows, usually laying a single egg.
+Puffins breed in colonies around our coast.
+Also they nest in burrows, usually laying a single egg.
 The best time to view Puffins is around mid July when the puffling is being fed sand eels prior to leaving the burrow.

-Puffins can be seen in many locations around the Scottish coast and Islands.
+You can see Puffins in many locations around the Scottish coast and on Island around Scotland.

 Here we have put together a Gallery of Puffin images from around Scotland.
 Including images from Noss and Sumburgh on the Shetlands and the Isle of May.